 MassHire Franklin Hampshire Career Centers in Greenfield, Orange, and Northampton Forbes Library are temporarily closed to the public for in-person services in an effort to protect our customers and staff from potential exposure to Coronavirus (Covid-19).
 Our staff continue to work, and we will make every effort to assist customers by phone, email, or web.
 If you need assistance or need to reach a staff person, please call the Greenfield Career Center.
 Please see below information on how to apply for Unemployment Assistance Benefits.
-Our website will be updated daily as new information becomes available: https://www.masshirefhcareers.org/
+Our website will be updated regularly as new information becomes available: https://www.masshirefhcareers.org/

 We are monitoring the Coronavirus (COVID-19) situation closely and will resume normal operations once it is safe to do so.
 Thank you for your patience.
 Our priority is continuing to serve you as best we can during this temporary closure.

 Information from the Massachusetts Department of Unemployment Assistance on updated Unemployment Insurance procedures related to Covid-19 including Unemployment eligibility, workers compensation, workplace closure, self-employment, Workshare program, FAQ’s for employees/employers, contact forms in multiple languages. https://www.mass.gov/info-details/massachusetts-covid-19-unemployment-information

 Click below for how to apply for unemployment in multiple languages:

 The federal legislation CARES Act expands Unemployment Insurance to include: